jespercockx/lbss-lecture-notes/08_abstract_interpretation.md

 `true` and `false` (which we do not abstract), we have the special symbol ⊤ (pronounced 'top') that represents values we do not know anything about (i.e. it could be any number or boolean).
-There is also the symbol ⊥ (pronounced 'bottom') that represents an 'undefined value' or an 'error state', which we will ignore for now (it will become important later).
+There is also the symbol ⊥ (pronounced 'bottom') that represents an error or an unreachable state, which will become important later.

 We start by definining the abstract interpretation of literals.
 As you might expect, the abstract interpretation of a literal number $l$ is